 How do naturopaths treat vaginal dysbiosis?

 Firstly, it is important to have an accurate diagnosis.
 Your doctor will be able to order the appropriate swabs and tests.
-This is vital to the selection of an appropriate treatment plan so that we know we are addressing the underlying cause and not just the symptoms.
+This is vital to the selection of an appropriate treatment plan.
+We want to address the underlying cause and not just the symptoms.

 Our goal is to re-establish and maintain a healthy vaginal microbiome.
 This might include using antibacterial or antifungal herbs and nutrients along with specifically selected probiotics.
 Sometimes these will need to be used in conjunction with prescribed treatments (for example in C glabrata thrush).

-We may recommend vaginal treatments such as pessaries or washes and we will possibly treat orally at the same time (given the proximity of the vagina to the rectum it may be helpful to address the gut microbiome simultaneously).
+I may recommend vaginal treatments such as pessaries or washes and I will possibly treat orally at the same time.
+(Given the proximity of the vagina to the rectum it may be helpful to address the gut microbiome simultaneously).